Baptism and the Beginning of the Journey

 The shared meaning beneath the surface

-Despite the visible differences, all major Christian traditions connect baptism to:
+Despite the surface differences, all major Christian traditions connect baptism to:

 - Union with Christ (Romans 6:3–4),